MidoriSusanna/Amigurumi-Andes/TESTING.md

 As a user I want to be able to easily view the total of my purchases at any time so that I can avoid spending too much and check keep track of my purchase. > By clicking the "+" button, I can see the amount increasing below the cart icon on the top right of the page > PASSED.

-As a user I want to be able to see a 404 page so that I can understand what I am looking for is not present in the website/cannot be found. > FAILED and reported as a bug.
+As a user I want to be able to see a 404 page so that I can understand what I am looking for is not present in the website/cannot be found. > PASSED.

 **Registration and user account**